-COURSE DESCRIPTION: Introduction to fundamental concepts of crop and livestock production.
-Provides an overview of crop production and deals with the major species of livestock in the CARICOM region, along with the factors that affect their productivity and profitability.
+Introduction to the fundamental concepts of crop and livestock production.
+It provides an overview of crop production and deals with the major species of livestock in the Caribbean, along with the factors that affect their productivity and profitability.

 COURSE TITLE: INTRODUCTION TO GENERAL GENETICS